How to Collect Email Addresses in WordPress (29 Tips)

 People love free stuff.

-It can be anything related to your niche, like a digital download, for example.
+It can be anything related to your niche, as a digital download, for example.
 In return, ask them to sign up using their email address.

 9. Offer a Discount Coupon